 With the many upper levels of the store offering everything from assorted lifestyle goods to home decor, Tobu is a department store that has almost everything you could be looking for.
 If you’re in Ikebukuro for the shopping, definitely give Tobu a try.

 It’s common knowledge that a lot of bands have the aim to become “big in Japan”.
 There are gigs going on around Tokyo every night, both big and small, Japanese and international.
 If you’ve got a passion for music then now’s the time to experience a live music show in Tokyo.
 Your host will personalise your trip depending on your music tastes and what kind of shows are on around your desired time.

 Before going to your show, check out some of the best popular and second hand CD shops then get ready to experience what the Tokyo music scene has to offer.
 Be sure to make your reservation at least two days in advance.

 Most people would think the most obvious place to see penguins would be on a trip to the zoo.
 However, Tokyo doesn’t like to do things conventionally which is why you’ll find a bar in Ikebukuro where you can have a drink alongside two pairs of penguins.
 This restaurant/bar offers food and drinks, including the “Penguin Course (ペンギンコース)” which can all be enjoyed with a good sight of the spacious pools in which the penguin swim around freely.

-Time in the bar is limited to two hours but includes five dishes and an all-you-can-drink deal.
+Time in the bar is limited to two hours but includes four dishes and an all-you-can-drink deal.
 This is a truly unique bar experience and a great way to combine two enjoyable activities in one evening of fun.
 If you turn up at the right time, you may even be lucky enough to feed the penguins yourself.